Procedure: Management of non-work related injury and illness

 - The Work Environment Group (WEG) is responsible for:

-- contacting new staff members who have disclosed a pre-existing injury/illness to discuss any reasonable adjustments required as part of the transition to employment at the University;
+- contacting new staff members who have disclosed a pre-existing injury/illness to discuss any workplace adjustments required as part of the transition to employment at the University;

 - consulting with the staff member and their supervisor to develop a RTW plan which is to be endorsed by the staff member’s treating medical practitioner;